jedi1025/klipper-flsun-t1-retrofit/README.md

 /config/flsun-retrofit/current/printer.cfg

 Either way you will almost certainly have to reconfigure the pin assignments.
 Odds are the rest of klipper's config files should have something that matches your board.
+Just grab the  appropriate config file and copy ONLY pin assignments and driver configs over they're RESPECTIVE entries.
+That should get you functional, then you'll need to iron out whatever little details specific to your setup.

 I still TAKE NO RESPONSIBILITY for YOUR hardware.
 This works on MINE...at least well enough that i feel confident sharing.
 It is YOUR RESPONSIBILITY to confirm all data contained in these config files BEFORE applying any of them.
+IF YOU ARE ATTEMPTING THIS, I EXPECT THAT:
+     1. YOU KNOW WHAT YOU ARE DOING
+     2. YOU ARE COMFORTABLE WORKING WITH SENSITIVE ELECTRONICS AND POTENTIALLY DANGEROUS VOLTAGES AND AMPERAGES
+     3. YOU ARE ASSUMING ALL RESPONSIBILITY FOR ANY DAMAGE AS A RESULT OF TRYING THIS
+     4. YOU HAVE THE SAME LOVE/HATE RELATIONSHIP WITH THESE PRINTERS THAT I DO...or something like that.

 More to come...